arq¶

 -

-Parameters: utcoffset – utc offset in seconds, if 0 timezone.utc is returned.
+- Create a python datetime.timezone with a given utc offset. - Parameters: - utcoffset – utc offset in seconds, if 0 timezone.utc is returned.

 -